 During the year ended December 31, 2022, \$20 million aggregate principal amount of the 2026 Convertible Notes were converted pursuant to their terms, and an additional \$5 million aggregate principal amount of the 2026 Convertible Notes were induced into conversion by the Company.
 The Company elected to settle these conversions by issuing approximately 6 million shares of common stock to the noteholders together with a cash inducement premium of \$0.2 million.
-During the year ended December 31, 2023, \$9 million aggregate principal amount of the 2026 Convertible Notes were converted pursuant to their terms, and an additional \$21 million aggregate principal amount of the 2026 Convertible Notes were induced into conversion by the Company.
-The Company elected to settle these conversions by issuing 7 million shares of common stock to the noteholders together with a cash inducement premium of \$0.4 million.
+During the year ended December 31, 2023, \$9 million aggregate principal amount of the 2026 Convertible Notes were induced into conversion by the Company elected to settle these conversions by issuing aggregate principal amount of the 2026 Convertible Notes were induced into conversion by the Company elected to settle these conversions by issuing 7 million shares of common stock to the noteholders together with a cash inducement premium of \$0.4 million.